What is the meaning of Viparita Karani

 - Remain steady for some time.

-- Inhale and exhale completely, hold the breath and pumping of the stomach; this is Viparita Karani.
+- Inhale and exhale completely, holding the breath and pumping the stomach; this is Viparita Karani.

-- Skin glowing: The practice of the yoga pose helps to glow skin as blood flow to the entire body in an inverted position.
+- Skin glowing: The practice of the yoga pose helps to glow skin as blood flows to the entire body in an inverted position.
 Simultaneously, it also invigorates the brain.
-Maintaining and regularity also bring luster to your skin and face.
+Maintaining regularity also brings lustre to your skin and face.

-- Hair fall: If somebody is anxious about hair fall problems, they should do the Viparita Karani on regular basis.
-The practice of the yoga pose ensures smooth blood flow to the head region.
+- Hair fall: If somebody is anxious about hair fall problems, they should do the Viparita Karani regularly.
+The yoga pose ensures smooth blood flow to the head region.
 The oxygenated blood massages the scalp and stimulates the hair follicles.
-Thus, the Legs-up-the-wall pose is effective to prevent hair fall, greying of hair, and other hair problems.
+Thus, the Legs-up-the-wall pose effectively prevents hair fall, greying of hair, and other hair problems.

-- Anti-aging: The practice of the yoga pose helps to glow your skin by increasing the elasticity of it.
-On the other hand, it also revitalizes the entire body system, especially the upper body region.
-The smooth flow of blood in the head region is good for cognitive domains as well as hair problems.
+- Anti-aging: The yoga pose helps to glow your skin by increasing its elasticity.
+On the other hand, it also revitalises the entire body system, especially the upper body region.
+The smooth blood flow in the head region is suitable for cognitive domains and hair problems.

 - Hypoactive thyroid: The inverted yoga pose massages the thyroid gland.
 It helps to treat hypoactive thyroid.

-- Stimulates appetite: The practice of The Legs-up-the-Wall pose stimulates the digestive system, which in turn ensures proper secretion of hormone and enzymes in the body.
-These biochemical substances improve digestion; stimulates appetite and helps in relieving constipation.
+- Stimulates appetite: The practice of The Legs-up-the-Wall pose stimulates the digestive system, which in turn ensures proper secretion of hormones and enzymes in the body.
+These biochemical substances improve digestion, stimulate appetite, and help relieve constipation.

-- Mental alertness: The regular practice and maintaining the pose up to a certain period of time helps to improve blood circulation to the brain thereby good to increase mental alertness.
+- Mental alertness: Regular practice and maintaining the pose up to a certain period of time helps to improve blood circulation to the brain thereby good to increase mental alertness.

-- Diseases protector: It has been mentioned in many yogic texts that the practice of yoga poses a cure whatever the ailment you have.
+- Diseases protector: It has been mentioned in many yogic texts that the practice of yoga poses a cure for whatever ailment you have.

 - Cramped legs: It is good to overcome the issues of cramped and tired legs.